 How is Computer Vision Syndrome Diagnosed?

 If you’ve been experiencing symptoms of computer vision syndrome, the first step is to schedule an appointment for a comprehensive eye exam.
-Dr. James Barton will assess your vision and how well your eyes work together so that any existing vision problems can be corrected.
+Dr. James Barton will assess your vision and how well your eyes work together to correct any existing vision problems.

-Dr. James Barton may also recommend the use of computer lenses for your eyeglasses to enhance your vision at near and intermediate distances which you can wear while working.
-These lenses can adjust your focus so that it’s optimized to look at a computer screen and make you feel more comfortable while working.
+Dr. James Barton may also recommend computer lenses for your eyeglasses to improve your vision at near and intermediate distances.
+By adjusting the focus, these lenses make it easier for you to view computer screens and feel more comfortable while working.

 Concerned about Computer Vision Syndrome?
 Book an Appointment for a Comprehensive Eye Exam at Ensight Eyecare